OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 You may want to turn on
 `File -> Settings -> REQUEST, Always ask when closing unsaved tabs`.

-Another thing you may want to do is go back into your `core` collection and set it up to use the `appliance` variable rather than the `server` collection variable you created earlier.
+Another thing you may want to do is go back into your `Safeguard Core API` collection and set it up to use the `appliance` variable rather than the `server` collection variable you created earlier.

 ## 5. Running a simple POST

 First, let's use Postman to create a new asset partition in SPP.
-To do this you need to go under your `core` collection and click on `POST Adds a new AssetPartition`.
+To do this you need to go under your `Safeguard Core API` collection and click on `POST Adds a new AssetPartition`.

 ![Add Partition](img/add-partition.png)